Our Story

 The Ontario Trillium Foundation (OTF) is an agency of the Government of Ontario and one of Canada’s leading granting foundations.
 Our investments in communities across the province help build healthy and vibrant communities.

-Our key funder, the Ministry of Tourism, Culture and Sport enables us to provide grants that can make the greatest impact.
+Our key funder, the Ministry of Tourism, Culture and Gaming enables us to provide grants that can make the greatest impact.
 OTF also administers grants on behalf of the Ministry of Children, Community and Social Services.
-Last year, $115 million was invested into more than 644 projects in communities across the province.
+Last year, $103 million was invested into more than 715 projects in communities across the province.

 Read more about our story